twilliams9397/eng89_kubernetes/README.md

 - use default nginx image
 - create 2 replicas of this deployment
 - `kubectl create -f file_name.yml` will run the deployment file
+- `kubectl get deployment` or `deploy` will list what has been deployed and is running